Christian-Stieber/Christians-Steam-Framework/Docs/Clients.md

 ## Invoking operations on clients

-While different APIs will work differently, you'll always have to start with your client: `std::shared_ptr<Client> clientInfo->getClient()".
+While different APIs will work differently, you'll always have to start with your client: `std::shared_ptr<Client> clientInfo->getClient()`.

 Keep in mind that clients run on their own threads; most APIs will at least expect you to be on that already.
 You can use the `Executor` for this: